Equivariant iterated loop space theory and permutative G-categories: The -category and the BPQ-theorem

-Let $\sE_G(n,X)$ denote the full subcategory of $\sE_G(X)$ of maps $p\colon A\rtarr X$ such that $A$ has $n$ elements.
-Then $\sE_G(X)$ is the coproduct of the groupoids $\sE_G(n,X)$. \end{defn}
+Let $\sE^U_G(n,X)$ denote the full subcategory of $\sE^U_G(X)$ of maps $p\colon A\rtarr X$ such that $A$ has $n$ elements.
+Then $\sE^U_G(X)$ is the coproduct of the groupoids $\sE^U_G(n,X)$. \end{defn}

-\begin{prop} The operad $\sP_G$ acts naturally on the categories $\sE_G(X)$. \end{prop} \begin{proof} For $j\geq 0$, we must define functors
+\begin{prop} The operad $\sV_G$ acts naturally on the categories $\sE^U_G(X)$. \end{prop} \begin{proof} For $j\geq 0$, we must define functors

-To define $\tha_j$ on objects, let $\ph\colon ^{j}U\rtarr U$ be an injective function and $p_i\colon A_i\rtarr X$ be a function, $1\leq i\leq j$, where $X_i$ is a finite subset of $U$.
+To define $\tha_j$ on objects, let $\ph\colon ^{j}U\rtarr U$ be an injective function and $p_i\colon A_i\rtarr X$ be a function, $1\leq i\leq j$, where $A_i$ is a finite subset of $U$.
 We define $\tha_j(\ph; p_1,\cdots, p_j)$ to be the composite

 where $\nabla$ is the fold map, the identity on each of the $j$ copies of $X$.
-To define $\tha$ on morphisms, let $\ps\colon \colon ^{j}U\rtarr U$ be another injective function, and let $\io\colon \ph\rtarr \ps$ be the unique map in $\sP_G(j)$.
-For functions $q_i\colon B_i\rtarr X$ and bijections $\al_i\colon A_i\rtarr B_i$ such that $q_i\al_i = p_i$, define $\tha_j(\io; \al_1,\cdots, \al_j)$ to be the unique dotted arrow bijection that makes the following diagram commute.
+To define $\tha$ on morphisms, let $\ps\colon \colon ^{j}U\rtarr U$ be another injective function, and let $\ze\colon \ph\rtarr \ps$ be the unique map in $\sV_G(j)$.
+For functions $q_i\colon B_i\rtarr X$ and bijections $\nu_i\colon A_i\rtarr B_i$ such that $q_i\nu_i = p_i$, define $\tha_j(\ze; \nu_1,\cdots, \nu_j)$ to be the unique dotted arrow bijection that makes the following diagram commute.

-Then the maps $\tha_j$ specify an action of $\sP_G$ on the category $\sE_G(X)$. \end{proof}
+Then the maps $\tha_j$ specify an action of $\sV_G$ on the category $\sE^U_G(X)$. \end{proof}

-We have a multiplicative elaboration, which is similar to \cite[VI.1.9]{MQR}.
-Regarding a $G$-space $X$ as a constant $G$-category with object and morphism space both $X$, it makes sense to speak of an action of the operad $\sQ_G$ on the $G$-category $X$.
-For example, $\sQ_G$ acts on $X$ if $X$ is a commutative topological $G$-monoid.
+We have a multiplicative elaboration, which is similar to \cite[VI.1.9]{MQR} but curiously restricted.
+Regarding a $G$-space $X$ as a constant $G$-category with object and morphism space both $X$, it makes sense to speak of an action of the operad $\sV^\times_G$ on the $G$-category $X$.
+For example, $\sV^\times_G$ acts on $X$ if $X$ is a commutative topological $G$-monoid.
+The following result is closely related to \myref{WVaction}.
+It has the minor advantage that restriction from $\sV^{\times}_G$ to $\sW_G$ is unnecessary but the major limitation that it only applies to commutative $G$-monoids, not to general $\sV^\times_G$-algebras.

-\begin{prop} If the constant $G$-category $X$ is a $\sQ_G$-category, then $\sE_G(X)$ is an $E_{\infty}$ ring $G$-category. \end{prop} \begin{proof} By analogy with the previous proof, for $j\geq 0$, we have functors
+\begin{prop} If $X$ is a commutative topological $G$-monoid, then $\sE^U_G(X)$ is an $E_{\infty}$ ring $G$-category. \end{prop} \begin{proof} By analogy with the previous proof, for $k\geq 0$, we have functors